BitcoinDesign/Guide/guide/designing-products/user-research.md

 Bitcoin is a protocol with [layers](https://bitcoin.design/guide/getting-started/technology-primer/#do-all-transactions-have-to-be-this-secure) built on top of it.

 The base layer is a public record of transactions that can easily be analyzed.
-However, layers built on top, such as [Lightning network](/guide/getting-started/technology-primer/#the-lightning-payment-network) make analysis of specific transaction impossible, thanks to [payment channels](/guide/getting-started/technology-primer/#what-is-a-payment-channel).
+However, layers built on top, such as [lightning network](/guide/getting-started/technology-primer/#the-lightning-payment-network) make analysis of specific transaction impossible, thanks to [payment channels](/guide/getting-started/technology-primer/#what-is-a-payment-channel).

-While we often can’t know who is responsible for a specific transaction, on the Lightning network, we can attempt to analyze the overall network activity and look into metrics such as number of nodes, network capacity, payment channels changes.
+While we often can’t know who is responsible for a specific transaction, on the lightning network, we can attempt to analyze the overall network activity and look into metrics such as number of nodes, network capacity, payment channels changes.

 No other currency in history has offered such a transparent way to analyze network activity.
 As designers, what can we learn from this data that allows us to improve the experience of our users.